yanmingong/yanmin-gong.github.io/_pages/crii.md

 - Yu, Zhe and Gong, Yanmin and Gong, Shimin and Guo, Yuanxiong "Joint Task Offloading and Resource Allocation in UAV-Enabled Mobile Edge Computing" IEEE Internet of Things Journal , v.7 , 2020 10.1109/JIOT.2020.2965898
 - Hu, Rui and Guo, Yuanxiong and Li, Hongning and Pei, Qingqi and Gong, Yanmin "Privacy-Preserving Personalized Federated Learning" ICC 2020 - 2020 IEEE International Conference on Communications (ICC) , 2020 10.1109/ICC40277.2020.9149207
 - Huang, Zonghao and Pan, Miao and Gong, Yanmin "Robust Truth Discovery against Data Poisoning in Mobile Crowdsensing" 2019 IEEE Global Communications Conference (GLOBECOM) , 2019 10.1109/GLOBECOM38437.2019.9013890
-- Ding, Jiaha and Errapotu, Sai Mounika and Zhang, Haijun and Gong, Yanmin and Pan, Miao and Han, Zhu "Stochastic ADMM Based Distributed Machine Learning with Differential Privacy" Lecture notes of the Institute for Computer Sciences Social Informatics and Telecommunications Engineering , 2019 10.1007/978-3-030-37228-6_13
+- Ding, Jiahao and Errapotu, Sai Mounika and Zhang, Haijun and Gong, Yanmin and Pan, Miao and Han, Zhu "Stochastic ADMM Based Distributed Machine Learning with Differential Privacy" Lecture notes of the Institute for Computer Sciences Social Informatics and Telecommunications Engineering , 2019 10.1007/978-3-030-37228-6_13